hellohaptik/docs_haptik/docs/agent-chat/claiming-and-closing.md

   - **If the bot is present and can handle the query** then the conversation continues
   - **If the bot breaks and human assistance is enabled for business** then the conversation is transferred to default team
   - **If a bot flow triggers human assistance**, then the conversation is assigned to the default team, unless a particular team was specified via the integration function.
-  - **If Bot breaks and agent-assistance is disabled for business** then the Bot break message or the outlier message as defined on [Business Manager](https://docs.haptik.ai/bot-builder/basic/business) is sent as a message by the bot
+  - **If Bot breaks and human assistance is disabled for business** then the Bot break message or the outlier message as defined on [Business Manager](https://docs.haptik.ai/bot-builder/basic/business) is sent as a message by the bot
-- Returning user and agent Relation
+- Returning user and agent relation
   - If the agent to whom this user spoke to earlier is currently online, we assign this conversation to the same agent.
   - If the agent to whom this user spoke to earlier is currently offline, we clear the relation between this user and agent, and allocate the chat to the next available agent.
   - When an agent logs out, we clear the relation between this agent and all users he/she might have interacted with earlier.

-Apart from the above, once can choose between 2 Chat Assignment Algorithms in **Smart Agent Chat**, you can read more about it [here](https://docs.haptik.ai/agent-chat/chat-assignment). for more information
+Apart from the above, one can choose between the two **Chat Assignment Algorithms** on Smart Agent Chat, you can read more about it [here (https://docs.haptik.ai/agent-chat/chat-assignment).

 >  Our bot is a special agent, code named ‘Gogo’